trydent-io/kain/README.md

-# kickstart-base
+# Jooby Kickstart
-Kickstart Base for new Jooby Kickstarts
+Base project for new Jooby Kickstarts